Jillke/Metis_Regression_Project/README.md

 ## Data

 The data was scraped from BoxOfficeMojo.com which includes features, such as run time, budget, and MPAA rating.
 The datasets are from 2010~2019 in North America and contain 1803 movies.
-After performing exploratory data analysis, the dataset contains 1078 movies.
+After performing exploratory data analysis, the datasets contain 1078 movies.

 ## Algorithms
 - Used BeautifulSoup to scrape movie website.